Jared-Godar/clustering-project/README.md

 ![story map](clustering_story_map.jpg)

 1. **Acquire, clean, prepare, and split the data:**
-    - Pull from zillo database.
+    - Pull from Zillo database.
     - Eliminate any unnecessary or redundant fields.
     - Engineer new, potentially informative features.
     - Search for null values and respond appropriately (delete, impute, etc.).